webplatform/docs-wpd/External_Attribution/index.md

 To add external attribution to an article, choose "Edit with Form" and check off the applicable box in the bottom of the form.
 Providing the actual link is optional in most cases; if it's not provided it will default to the organization's information page on WPD.

 '''Special note for Mozilla Developer Network content''': Mozilla Developer Network content is licensed under a CC-BY-SA license.
-If the article you are editing contains content originally from that site and the license has ''not'' [[WPD:Porting_MDN_Content | been converted to the WPD license]], you '''must check off the CC-BY-SA checkbox''' when editing the article and '''include a link to the original site.'''
+If the article you are editing contains content originally from that site and the license has ''not'' [[WPD:Copyright | been converted to the WPD license]], you '''must check off the CC-BY-SA checkbox''' when editing the article and '''include a link to the original site.'''
 Again, think carefully before mixing in CC-BY-SA content, as it is a different license from the rest of the site.
 See the [[#Dealing_With_CC-BY-SA_Content| Dealing With CC-BY-SA Content]] section below for more information.

 ==Canonical list of sites that are on the external attribution list==